Gardimy/Microverse_project1/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project please give me a star on GitHub.
+> If you like this project please give me a star on GitHub.And Don't hesitate to follow me on github, you will have the opportunity to get all updating available for this project.

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>